duckdb/duckdb-web/docs/extensions/full_text_search.md

 ORDER BY score DESC;
 ```

-# Caveats

-Note that the FTS index will not update automatically when input table changes.
+> The FTS index will not update automatically when input table changes.
 A workaround of this limitation can be recreating the index to refresh.